fennel-ai/client/docs/pages/development/unit-testing.md

 ## Testing Datasets

-For testing Datasets, you can use the [log](/api-reference/client/log) method of the client to add some local data to a dataset and then query this or other downstream datasets using the [lookup](/api-reference/client/lookup) method.
+For testing Datasets, you can use the [log](/api-reference/client/log) method of the client to add some local data to a dataset or use the log method from our testing library and then query this or other downstream datasets using the [lookup](/api-reference/client/lookup) method.
 Here is an end to end example.
 Suppose our regular non-test code looks like this: